 - Business relationship style.
 For men, business relationships are more competitive, and power is enhanced through the control of information, which may be hoarded rather than shared.
 Women have larger social networks, for advice and resources, and relationships with other business women are more nurturing than competitive.

 - Emotional style.
 The biggest surprise for me was the finding that men seek larger “emotional” networks – the complex of associations that provide warmth, praise, and encouragement.
 Also, men tend to show more emotion in business than women do, as a form of domination and intimidation.

 - Investment style.
 Most of the venture capitalists and angel investors I know are male.
 Women seem to network for the sake of relationships, and they will invest in support of these relationships, but have less interest in business opportunity investments.
 Men network for the sake of utility.

 - Motivational style.
 Women are more likely to be motivated to pursue an entrepreneurial career as a means to balance family and career, while men are more likely to be motivated by wealth accumulation and career advancement.
 According to a study funded by the Kauffman Foundation, women’s self image seldom includes entrepreneurship.

 We know, of course, that in the real world, it all comes down to the individual, not how many X chromosomes that he or she has.
-As I contemplate the differences in style listed above, it seems that in fact they are complementary – yin and yang – like masculine and feminine, rather than right or wrong.
-Societal trends actually seem to be favoring the women these days.
+As I contemplate the differences in style listed above, it seems that, in fact, they are complementary – yin and yang – like masculine and feminine, rather than right or wrong.
+Societal trends actually seem to be favoring women these days.

 The implication is that entrepreneurs of either sex would do well to find a business partner on the other side, capitalizing on the other dimension, rather than engage in a battle of the sexes.
 Wars are no fun for either side.